AntonioBoll/Diarization/README.md

 * Include the prompts, code, and detailed steps to reproduce all results mentioned above.

 This repository ensures transparency and reproducibility for researchers and practitioners working on speaker diarization in Portuguese.

-This repository was created to make avaible the codes, prompts and datasets from the article "Beyond Audio Signals: Generative Model-Based Spekaer Diarization in Portuguese".
-This paper is avaible in this link: X

-It consists of:

-- Assembly:
-There are 8 dataset folders and two general metrics.
-* Dataset folders: There are 8 dataset folders.
-They consist of the baseline transcription used to compare the results from the model, the model answer, and the Accuracy, Precision, Recall and F1 Score for both the sentence and the word level transcriptions.
-* General metrics for word level evaluation: They show the math done to get the general metrics for the word level evaluation on the Assembly model.
-* General metrics for sentence level evaluation: They show the math done to get the general metrics for the sentence level evaluation on the Assembly model.

-- Dataset:
-There are 8 videos obtained from the "Ordem do Dia" inside the Deputies Chamber from Brazil sessions.
-Each folder contains the pdf, the audio, the video, the transcription and the number, day and time.
-All from the session.

-- Oracle:
-There are 8 dataset folders and two general metrics.
-* Dataset folders: There are 8 dataset folders.
-They consist of the baseline transcription used to compare the results from the model, the model answer, the Oracle json file with the transcription and diarization, and the Accuracy, Precision, Recall and F1 Score for both the sentence and the word level transcriptions.
-* General metrics for word level evaluation: They show the math done to get the general metrics for the word level evaluation on the Oracle model.
-* General metrics for sentence level evaluation: They show the math done to get the general metrics for the sentence level evaluation on the Oracle model.

-- Ours:
-There are 8 dataset folders and two general metrics.
-* Dataset folders: There are 8 dataset folders.
-They consist of the baseline transcription used to compare the results from the model, the model answer, and the Accuracy, Precision, Recall and F1 Score for both the sentence and the word level transcriptions.
-* General metrics for word level evaluation: They show the math done to get the general metrics for the word level evaluation on our method.
-* General metrics for sentence level evaluation: They show the math done to get the general metrics for the sentence level evaluation on our method.

-- Statistics:
-The statistics folder consist of the Confidence Interval code calculations, the Confidence Interval results, the Wilcox text code calculations and the Wilcox results.

-- Notebook for tests:
-At last, there is a notebook to run the diarization, with the prompts, code and every step made to reproduce the results above.